(The login form is at the bottom of this page.)

 CHEM 110 Introductory General Chemistry.
 This course presents a survey of chemical concepts in the context of understanding technology that impacts our lives.
 Fundamental chemistry is illustrated by applications to air pollution (including global warming and ozone depletion), water pollution, energy production, nutrition, and drug design.
 Laboratory exercises study water chemistry of Seneca Lake, local acid rain, analysis of food, and computer visualization of drug interactions in the body.
 Field trips include cruises on The William Scandling research vessel.
 This course prepares students for CHEM 240.
 No prerequisites.
 (Fall, offered annually)

 CHEM 190 Accelerated General Chemistry.
-This course is designed for students with a strong high school background in chemistry.
-The course will begin with a brief review of the material covered in high school chemistry and then move on to more advanced topics.
-Questions such as (1) whether a reaction will occur and at what rate, (2) does a reaction require heat or liberate heat?
-(3) To what extent will a reaction proceed? and (4) How fast does a reaction proced? will be explored.
-In depth laboratory investigations will illustrate these quantitative principles with various types of reactions.
+This course is designed for first year students with a strong high school background in chemistry.
+The course begins with a brief review of the material covered in high school chemistry and then moves on to more advanced topics.
+Questions such as (1) Will a reaction will occur and at what rate?
+(2) Does a reaction require heat or liberate heat?
+(3) To what extend will a reaction proceed? and (4) How fast does a reaction proceed? will be explored.
+In depth laboratory investigations illustrate these quantitative principles with various types of reactions.
 Three lectures and one laboratory per week.
-Prerequisite: Two years of high school chemistry and a satisfactory score on the HWS chemistry placement test or two years of high school chemistry and a 5 on the AP chemistry exam.
+Prerequisites: At least one strong year of high school chemistry and a satisfactory score on the HWS chemistry placement exam.
 (Fall, offered annually)

 Review concepts from high school chemistry (e.g., dimensional analysis, molarity, atoms, formulas, moles, balancing equations, isotopes, ionic compounds, percent yield, oxidation states, reactions, acids/bases, thermodynamics, atomic structure, and valence bond theory).
 You should also review basic algebra.